 Here’s what I usually include:

-- Spring mix, kale + romaine – a nice mix of tender greens and some crunch
+- Spring mix, kale + romaine: A mix of tender greens and a nice crunch.

-- Cooked quinoa – adds a bit of texture and keeps me fuller longer
+- Cooked quinoa: Adds texture and keeps me full longer.

-- Roasted beets – slightly sweet and earthy (I use the pre-cooked kind to save time)
+- Roasted beets: Sweet and earthy (I use the pre-cooked ones to save time).

-- Feta cheese – creamy and salty, which pairs well with the fruit
+- Feta cheese: Creamy and salty—it pairs perfectly with the fruit.

-This dressing makes the whole thing pop.
-I blended a small handful of blueberries with olive oil, balsamic vinegar, a splash of maple syrup, and a pinch of salt.
-It’s bright, fresh, and much better than anything store-bought!
+I top it with a quick homemade blueberry vinaigrette.
+I just blend a handful of blueberries with olive oil, balsamic vinegar, a splash of maple syrup, and a pinch of salt.
+It’s much brighter than anything store-bought.

 Why I Love It (Besides It Being Delicious)